 Fancy Farm is a tiny town located in the state of Kentucky.
 With a population of 403 people and just one neighborhood, Fancy Farm is the 337th largest community in Kentucky.

-Unlike some towns, Fancy Farm isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Fancy Farm are a mix of both white- and blue-collar jobs.
+Fancy Farm is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fancy Farm is a town of professionals, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Fancy Farm who work in community and social services (25.64%), healthcare suport services (20.51%), and management occupations (8.55%).

-Fancy Farm’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Fancy Farm’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Fancy Farm is worth considering.